December 16, 2025

 Mix-and-Match Family Plan

-• Less common; only a few carriers offer it.
+• Less common; only a few carriers offer these.

 When you sign up for a family plan initially, you will add all the lines needed at the same time.
 You will determine the primary account holder, who will be billed and whose account log-in will allow them to view the details of all the lines on the family plan.